-Our discussion of mixed cropping has thus far dealt only with the narrow issues of yield and soil conservation.
-It has overlooked the cultivators themselves and the various other ends that they seek by using such techniques.
-The most significant advantage of intercropping, Paul Richards claims, is its great flexibility, "the scope [it] offers for a range of combinations to match individual needs and preferences, local conditions, and changing circumstances within each season and from season to season."43 Farmers may polycrop in order to avoid labor bottlenecks at planting and at harvest.
-44 Growing many different crops is also an obvious way to spread risks and improve food security.
+that they seek by using such techniques.
+The most significant advantage of intercropping, Paul Richards claims, is its great flexibility, "the scope [it] offers for a range of combinations to match individual needs and preferences, local conditions, and changing circumstances within each season and from season to season."
+Farmers may polycrop in order to avoid labor bottlenecks at planting and at harvest.
+Growing many different crops is also an obvious way to spread risks and improve food security.
 Cultivators can reduce the danger of going hungry if they sow, instead of only one or two cultivars, crops of long and short maturity, crops that are drought resistant and those that do well under wetter conditions, crops with different patterns of resistance to pests and diseases, crops that can be stored in the ground with little loss (such as cassava), and crops that mature in the "hungry time" before other crops are gathered.
-45 Finally, and perhaps most important, each of head of the vanguard party, to emphasize military discipline and hierarchy in the revolutionary project.
-After the October Revolution, the Bolshevik state authorities had every reason, once again, to exaggerate the central, all-seeing role of the party in bringing the revolution about.
-And yet we know-and Lenin and Luxemburg knew-that the revolution had been a close call, relying more on the improvisations, missteps, and strokes of luck that Tolstoy described in War and Peace than on the precision of a parade-ground drill.
+Finally, and perhaps most important, each of these crops is embedded in a distinctive set of social relations.
+Different members of the household are likely to have different rights and responsibilities with respect to each crop.
+The planting regimen, in other words, is a reflection of social relations, ritual needs, and culinary tastes; it is not just a production strategy that a profit-maximizing entrepreneur took straight out of the pages of a text in neoclassical economics.